prathimacode-hub/IoT-Spot/Arduino/LED Control using Potentiometer/README.md

 ## Workflow:

-- First we initialise LED as output and switch as input
 - We initiate a loop
+- We read the value of the voltage across the Potentiometer
+- We modify the value and provide it as input to the LED
-- Using conditional statements we control the state of the LED depending on the state of the switch.
+- Using varied values by varying the resistance of the potentiometer, we control the state of the LED.

 ## Setup instructions: